 Recently, their work has taken an autobiographical twist, dealing with chronic disease, and how it alters the materiality of the body and affects its communication with the external world.
 It is important for them to show the body in action, in order to illustrate the haptic discomforts and discoveries during a first contact between two bodies ; this is why performance and video have become two of our favourite mediums, in transition from their installation works.

 In partnership with Despina, the contemporary art center Diagonale (based in Montreal, Canada) and Le Conseil des arts de Montréal, have awarded Chloë Lum and Yannick Desranleau with a full grant to participate in our residency programme.
-The project they intend to do whilst in Rio de Janeiro is a research for the creation of costumes and accessories, for a new series of performances.
-While continuing on the theme of chronic disease, the duo want to approach it from the transformation angle–‐ a sensorial and physical phenomenon that they want to illustrate by the phenomenon of the « second skin ».
-Thus, Yannick and Chloë are interested in deepening their investigation on the elasticity of fabrics and their capacity to give the impression of transforming the body shape by these properties–‐ until perhaps prolonging it.
+The research of the duo in Rio de Janeiro focused on Brazilian writer Clarice Lispector’s letter archives and also on the experimentation with costumes and accessories, which will be used in a future video performance.
+While continuing on the theme of chronic disease, Chloë and Yannick want to approach it from the transformation angle – a sensorial and physical phenomenon that they want to illustrate by the phenomenon of the « second skin ».
+Thus, the duo is interested in deepening their investigation on the elasticity of fabrics and their capacity to give the impression of transforming the body shape by these properties – until perhaps prolonging it.